It's been a long time since we've updated you and mostly that is because life is good, it's not awesome, it's not amazing, but it's good.

 Problems With Health

 Becky's wrist is causing her significant amount of pain, and while the MRI determined it's not carpal tunnel it is significant enough that she is seeing a physical therapist weekly to tighten loose ligaments while she's trying his pain using cbd products from Delta 8 Colorado that helps a lot.
+I'm also thinking about getting life insurance so I know that my family is always financially secure.
+If you're also considering a life insurance plan, you can visit the Life Cover Quotes website to compare quotes from multiple insurance providers.

 Problems With The Dogs